Czech Republic confirms new Covid-19 outbreak at coal mine - Kafkadesk

 On Tuesday, health authorities confirmed that a new coronavirus infection cluster had formed at the Darkov black-coal mine in Karvina, with at least 82 employees, both Czech and Polish, and six family relatives testing positive for Covid-19 so far.

-The regional public health agency (KHS) in Ostrava and OKD, the company which operates the coal mine, announced that widespread testing was underway to determine the exact scope of the outbreak and contain it as quickly as possible.
+The regional public health agency (KHS) in Ostrava and OKD, the Czech company which operates the coal mine, announced that widespread testing was underway to determine the exact scope of the Covid-19 outbreak and contain it as quickly as possible.

 “In view of the high number of positive results, the KHS and OKD managements will meet to debate further preventive measures in order to eliminate the rise in the Covid-19 infections”, KHS head Pavla Svrcinova said.